Rules Implementation Information

 New Development Model Program

-The Jordan Rules required the Division to create a New Development Model Program for use by local governments.
-The EMC approved the model program on March 10, 2011.
+The Jordan Rules required the division to create a New Development Model Program for use by local governments.
+The Environmental Management Commission (EMC) approved the model program on March 10, 2011.
 Local governments were required to develop and submit their programs by Sept.
 10, 2011.

-Local governments in the Jordan watershed submitted New Development programs that were approved by the Environmental Management Commission on May 10, 2012.
+Local governments in the Jordan watershed submitted New Development programs that were approved by the EMC on May 10, 2012.
 Click here to review those local programs.

 Stage One Adaptive Management Program Annual Reports